What are Reducing Agents?

 - Reducing sugars– Reducing sugars are those which behave in a similar as that of the reducing agents because of the free ketone group or a free aldehyde group present.
 All monosaccharides along with disaccharides, polysaccharides, oligosaccharides are said to be reducing sugars.

-Ans: Iodide ions are more effective reduction agents than bromide ions.
-The focused sulfuric acid oxidizes them to iodine.
+Iodide ions are more effective reduction agents than bromide ions.
+The focused sulphuric acid oxidizes them to iodine.

-Ans: The complex formation changes the color of the absorbed light.
+The complex formation changes the colour of the absorbed light.
 In water, an iodine solution is yellow-brown rather than violet.

-Some of the other compounds of reducing agents include Carbon, Carbon monoxide, Ascorbic acid, Sulphur dioxide, Hydrogen, Oxalic acid, Phosphites, phosphorous acid, hypophosphites, etc.
+Some other compounds of reducing agents include Carbon, Carbon monoxide, Ascorbic acid, Sulphur dioxide, Hydrogen, Oxalic acid, Phosphites, phosphorous acid, hypophosphites, etc.